keajs/kea/README.md

 npm start
 ```

----
+## What is `kea`?

+Read more here about the quest to find [the smartest way to develop react applications](https://github.com/mariusandra/kea).

-List of public functions
+## List of public functions:

 * createLogic
 * pathSelector